Viperinius/ILIAS-Sync2Folder/README.md

 + define, where the downloaded files should be stored
 + progress shown (for each course and in general)
 + export your settings and import them on another device
-+ change the server address to get access to your university's version of ILIAS
++ change the server address to get access to your university's version of ILIAS (Default: FH Bielefeld)
 - UI currently only in German

 #### Note